openziti/ziti-doc/docusaurus/docs/learn/quickstarts/services/kubernetes-service.md

 1. Visit the Hello Demo page in your browser: [http://minihello.ziti/](http://minihello.ziti/)

-   Now you have two OpenZiti Services available to your OpenZiti Tunneler:
+   Now you have two services available to your tunneler:
    * hello-service
    * testapi-service